mwojnars/schemat/django-app/hyperweb/hypertag/README.md

 ### Comments

 Comments start with either "#" or "--".
 There are two types of comments:
-_block comments_ and _inline comments_.
+_block comments_ (outline comments) and _inline comments_.

 #### Block comments

+A block comment starts with # (hash) or -- (double dash), followed by any verbatim text that gets ignored during parsing.
-A block comment occurs between blocks.
-It is treated as another type of a block and must follow general rules of block alignment: have the same indentation as neighboring blocks and deeper indentation than a parent block.
+It must follow general rules of block alignment: have the same indentation as neighboring blocks and deeper indentation than a parent block.
 For example:

     div